ToLe814/uchannel/README.md

 ## Usage
-Here’s a quick example of how to use the U-Channel package after installation:
+Here’s a quick example of using the U-Channel package with one of the four parametric models after installation:
 ```python
 from uchannel.uchannel1 import UChannel1
 from pathlib import Path